dmarakom6/shellnotes/README.md

 # shellnotes
 A simple and easy way to keep notes via your linux terminal.

+# Commands:
+ ## newnote:
+  Write a new note using gedit.
+## quicknote:
+  Write a note directly from terminal.
+## readnote:
+  Read a note from your text-editor.
+## quickread:
+  Read a note directly from terminal.
+## listnotes:
+  View a full list of notes from your notes folder.
+## delnote:
+  Delete a note from your notes folder.
+## shellnotes(-v,-r,-h or --help):
+  Information about shellnotes.

 # How to download

 -You can either download or clone this repository.